MatthewMArnold/smart-grasper-ros-gui/README.md

 `rosnetwork_master/catkin_ws/src/grasper_msg/msg`:

-- **ImpedanceDataMessage, ThermistorMessage, UltrasonicDataMessage, PulseOxRxMessage**: Similar message structures, contains a timestamped chunk of data that would be packaged and sent up from the microcontroller.
+- **ImpedanceDataMessage, ThermistorMessage, UltrasonicDataMessage, PulseOxRxMessage, PhaseAngleMessage**: Similar message structures, contains a timestamped chunk of data that would be packaged and sent up from the microcontroller.
 - **MotorMessageFeedback**: Contains a timestamped force and position measurement.